 Rapid technologically induced change has negative implication for the social continuity of the generation.
-It endangers social continuity making it impossible for a generation to recognize itself or to have self- identity.49
+It endangers social continuity making it impossible for a

 3.6.5.
 Closure of Firms

 Closure can lead to inefficiency itself.
 If a firm with experience and investment in human and labour capital closes down, then it can take a long time for these resources to be efficiently redistributed.
 For example, the theory of Hysteresis, suggests that short-term unemployment can lead to a higher natural rate.